 Monsters and how to fight them...
 With art!

 So what does any of this mean?
 It means monsters want to eat your curly toes, of course.
 Well, at least in the minds of suggestible children.
-But more than that, it explains why almost all kids will at some point in their years benefit from monster spray - or its equivalent in using art to cope without.
+But more than that, it explains why almost all kids will at some point in their years benefit from monster spray - or its equivalent in using art to cope without it.
 It offers clues that help us to understand a very prominent origin of the monster-related interests of illustrators since before their adolescence.
 It’s an area of significance because while all of the works featured in this issue are delicious, it’s often a stimulating muse to penetrate beyond gorgeous aesthetic to uncover meaning and purpose.

 From rabbit gladiators to oversized cats and everything in-between, the work of Daniel Alexander is eye-candy that will leave you in puddles of your own saliva.
 Fair warning, wouldn’t you say?
 Before we gobble him up in his interview – let’s take a preliminary look outlining who Subway Cat is.
 It should be noted that “Subway Cat” is in fact a collective of Daniel and his companion, so to view his work more exclusively, head over to an older account: RyuDan.